ucsb-seclab/chainreactor/README.md

   -k KEY, --key KEY     SSH private key
 ```

 After running the Fact Extractor, you will have a set of generated problems under the directory `generated_problems/`.
 The problems can then be fed to any PDDL 2.1 planner for solving - or be solved via the `solve` command.

+The problem filenames reflect the goal of the escalation; in the current state, the problems are appended to the user to whom the planner will try to find an escalation path.
+For example, `micronix-problem-root.pddl` is the problem whose goal is to escalate to `root`.

 #### Local Hosts Examples